 Any person who receives information or suspects that a child has suffered or is suffering Significant Harm in an adoptive placement or during an introduction to an adoptive placement must immediately inform the child's social worker.

 On receipt of any such information, the allocated social worker must immediately:

 Please Note: If there are serious and/or multiple referrals about standards of care, it will still be appropriate to refer the matter for a Strategy Meeting for a full investigation.

 The prospective adopter's link worker will:

-Where it is appropriate to treat the allegation/suspicion as a child protection concern, the allocated social worker will be responsible for initiating the Merton Safeguarding Children Board Inter Agency Procedures.
+Where it is appropriate to treat the allegation/suspicion as a child protection concern, the allocated social worker will be responsible for initiating the Merton Safeguarding Children Partnership Inter Agency Procedures.
 In relation to the allegation/suspicion, unless the prospective adopter lives in another local authority, in which case the allocated social worker will make a same day referral to the relevant local authority.
-It will then be the responsibility of them implementing their own Local Safeguarding Children Board's Procedures and inviting the allocated social worker and adopters' social worker to the Strategy Meeting.
+It will then be the responsibility of them implementing their own Local Safeguarding Children Partnership's Procedures and inviting the allocated social worker and adopters' social worker to the Strategy Meeting.